 Now is the fun part.
-We would like to implement the CRUD (create, read, update and delete) operations for the User table we just created.
+We would like to implement the CRUD (create, read, update and delete) operations for the tbl\user table we just created.
 This is also commonly needed in practical applications.
-Instead of taking trouble to write actual code, we would use the powerful yiic tool again to automatically generate the code for us.
-This process is also known as scaffolding.
+Instead of taking the trouble to write the actual code, we will use Gii - a powerful Web-based code generator.